 Mammut’s Nordwand Advanced HS is another premium, mountain-ready shell to consider.
 Like the Trollveggen, the Nordwand uses a highly protective 3-layer Gore-Tex Pro build, comes with pit zips for dumping heat quickly, features harness-compatible pockets for easy access on the go (although it has one fewer pocket than the Trollveggen), and comes with ample adjustments for sealing out the elements.
 The Mammut has the advantage in weight at 15.5 ounces, but it can’t match the Trollveggen’s burly build (it’s 44 x 44D compared to the Norrøna’s 70D construction).
-And although we like the body-mapping cut for enhancing range of movement, we find it hard to justify the $151 increase in price.
-Overall, we think the more durable Trollveggen is the better value.
+And although we like the body-mapping cut for enhancing range of movement, we think the more durable Trollveggen is the better value for just $24 more.